parsaDarbouy/voicebasedprogramming/grammar/user_story/variable_declaration.md

  In this case, the user has to say the type of the variable in the list and the value of that and after that, if he/she wants to add other variables, the word *next* has to be said, and at last the words *end of list* has to be said.
   - **Dictionaries**:
  Finally, the user has to say the key and the value, respectively, with the type of them, if he/she wants to add other variables, the word *then* has to be said, and at last the words *end of dictionary* has to be said.
+  - **variables**:
+ If user wants to set a variable equal to another variable, user has to say the exact name of the second variable.
 ### Examples:
  - **Integer Number:**
 ```